This is how we build mills

 GRANITE IS NOT GRANITE!
 There are hundreds of types of granite, but only a few have proven themselves as milling stones.

-We started looking for “the stone” 35 years ago.
+More than 40 years ago we started the search for “the stone”.
 For years we searched Austria, Germany and all of Europe and checked the advantages and disadvantages of the stones in order to find the most suitable granite for the Salzburg MT series.

-Today we know what requirements the stone must have in terms of hardness, wear and tear, self-sharpening and, above all, its grinding behavior.
+Today we know what requirements the stone must meet in terms of hardness, wear, self-sharpening and, above all, grinding behavior.

-Today we Salzburg mill builders can proudly claim to be the only ones in Europe who have over 35 years of experience with granite milling stones for household mills.
+Also, today we Salzburg millwrights can proudly claim to be the only ones in Europe with 40 years of experience in granite millstones for household mills.

 The GRANITE, which is mined in nature and carefully selected by us, is completely natural – free of additives – pure nature!